MattCCS/Register/README.md

 Requirements
 ------------
-You must create the directory `/usr/local/bin/registered`.
+- Requires the directory `/usr/local/bin/registered`
+- Python 3+
+- Bash

 How to Use
 ----------
-Scripts are found in the `./scripts` directory.
+Scripts are found in the `scripts` directory.

 Run `register` to see a list of registered scripts (starts as empty).